Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

-U.S. real manufacturing wages appear to be highly nonstationary, with $\hat{d} \in [1.06, 1.56]$ (with the notable exception of ELW), suggesting that wage shocks have permanent effects.
-The lower estimate from LW ($\hat{d} = 1.06$) is consistent with the inconsistency of LW for $d > 1$ (as we saw in our Monte Carlo results).
+U.S. real manufacturing wages appear to be nonstationary, with $\hat{d} \in [1.06, 1.56]$ (with the notable exception of ELW), suggesting that wage shocks have permanent effects.
+The lower estimate from LW ($\hat{d} = 1.06$) is in line with the known inconsistency of LW for $d > 1$.
 ELW's extremely low estimate ($\hat{d} = 0.06$) reflects sensitivity to the unknown mean relative to 2ELW and other methods based on tapering.
 We will return to this point in the following section.
-Similarly, industrial production shows evidence of nonstationarity, with estimates $\hat{d} \in [1.00, 1.36]$ (again excluding ELW, and with LW being apparently bounded near 1.0), indicating that productivity shocks have persistent effects on growth.
-These results add nuance to the traditional $I(0)$ or $I(1)$ classifications of time series, underscoring the empirical relevance of fractional integration.
+Similarly, industrial production shows evidence of nonstationarity, with estimates $\hat{d} \in [1.00, 1.36]$ (again excluding ELW, and with LW being apparently bounded near unity), indicating that productivity shocks have persistent effects on growth.
+Overall, these results add nuance to the traditional $I(0)$ or $I(1)$ classifications of time series, underscoring the empirical relevance of fractional integration.